 Colonel Beatty also had deep ties to the institution.
 His father, a former trustee, had died in 1772 while traveling in the Caribbean to raise funds for the school among wealthy slaveholders.
 His brothers John (‘1769) and Charles (‘1775) were both graduates, and the former was a trustee.
 His son, Charles Clinton Beatty, attended the school with Ewing—both were members of the class of 1818.
 Beatty himself had studied for Princeton but opted to join the military during the Revolutionary War.
 After a successful career in the army, he returned home, and in 1794 John Witherspoon, the president of the college, sold him a large farm known as Castle Howard, which had been confiscated from Tory sympathizers.

-Portrait of Colonel Erkuries Beatty, the first mayor of Princeton, published by his son, Charles Clinton Beatty (class of 1818).
+Portrait of Colonel Erkuries Beatty, the second mayor of Princeton, published by his son, Charles Clinton Beatty (class of 1818).